-6.2.4 WANE AND WANE DIP (NLGA PARA.
+6.2.2.3 WANE AND WANE DIP (NLGA PARA.
 750)

-Wane and wane dip in the joint area shall meet the visual requirements of the grade being grade-stamped except wane on the narrow face shall not exceed half the thickness in any grade.
+Wane and wane dip shall meet the wane requirements for the grade being grade stamped except wane on the narrow face shall not exceed half the thickness in any grade.

-Note: Wherever possible, the wane on the two components forming the joint should be placed at the same corner of the joint.
+Note: Wherever possible, the wane on the two pieces forming the joint should be placed at the same corner of the joint.